Sunday, December 6, 2009

 On 21 Nov 1990, Grandma had a 90th Birthday Party in Chickasha, Oklahoma, where she was living at the time.
 Family came from across the country (Massachusetts, California, Arizona, Utah, and Colorado) to wish Grandma a Happy 90th Birthday.

-Grandma with Beverly, Verna and Juanita.
+Mabel with Beverly, Verna, and Juanita.

-In the below photos, Grandma and her girls do a little birthday Hokey Pokey.
+In the below photos, Grandma and her girls do a

 Put your right foot in, Put your right foot out.....